 An important part of the implementation process is to establish a system to evaluate the effectiveness and quality of care.
 Evaluation involves surveillance of traditional epidemiological parameters, such as morbidity and mortality, as well as the specific audit of both process and outcome within different sectors of the health care system.
 Each country should determine its own minimum sets of data to audit health outcomes.
-There are a variety of assessment tools which provide a consistent and objective assessment of asthma morbidity or control (e.g., Asthma Control Test9, Asthma Control Questionnaire10-12, Asthma Therapy Assessment Questionnaire13).
-Results of these assessments should be recorded at each visit, providing a record of the long-term clinical response of the patient to treatment.
+There are a variety of assessment tools which provide a consistent and objective assessment of asthma morbidity or control (e.g., Asthma Control Test, Asthma Control Questionnaire10-12 Asthma Therapy Assessment Questionnaire).
+Results of these assessments should be recorded at each visit. providing a record of the long-term clinical response of the patient to treatment.
 Direct feedback provides several benefits-a means for the patient/caregiver to become familiar with, and sensitized to, satisfactory versus poor control of asthma; a reference point from which to evaluate deteriorating asthma; and an indicator of changes in asthma control in response to changes in treatment.
+Use of administrative datasets (e.g., dispensing records) or urgent health care utilization can help to identify at-risk patients or to audit the quality of health care.
 The strategy of culturally appropriate direct feedback of clinical outcomes to physicians about specific health care results of their patients may be important for general practitioners who treat many diseases in addition to asthma and thus could not be expected to know guidelines in detail and handle patients accordingly.